 Cromer

-Cromer is known for its crabs and its pier.
-It’s not just any pier – it’s home to a café, the lifeboat station, and a piece of living history: the Pavilion Theatre.
-This theatre hosts the last surviving “end of the pier” show in all of Europe, and if you’re around during the festive season, the Cromer Pier Christmas Show is a must.
+Cromer is best known for its crabs and its iconic pier.
+This pier is home to a café, a lifeboat station, and the Pavilion Theatre, which hosts the last remaining “end of the pier” show in Europe.
+If you’re visiting around Christmas, the Cromer Pier Christmas Show is well worth seeing.

 Read about more things to do in Cromer.